vndmtrx/libadt/README.md

 * Queue using singly linked list as infrastructure ([README](lib/queues/README.md));
 * Stack using singly linked list as infrastructure ([README](lib/stacks/README.md));
 * Deque using doubly linked list as infrastructure ([README](lib/deques/README.md));
+* Queue and Stack using deque as infrastructure;

 But this repository is in its very beginning and another structures will come in time.